anvnh/nvim/README.md

 environment.systemPackages = with pkgs; [ git nodejs ripgrep unzip gcc imagemagick sxiv tree-sitter-cli ];
 ```

-Fonts
-- Nerd Fonts are strongly recommended for proper icons.
-Install by downloading prebuilt font packages (https://www.nerdfonts.com/) or via your distro's font packages / AUR / home-manager.

-Language runtimes
-- JavaScript/TypeScript: `nodejs` (+ `npm` or `pnpm`) — required for many LSPs and plugin build steps.
-- Go: `go` if you develop in Go (optional).

-If anything above is unclear for your environment, tell me which OS/distribution you're using and I can provide exact package names/commands.

 > **NOTE**
 > [Backup](#FAQ) your previous configuration (if any exists)